Interstate 69 in Tennessee: Related routes

-Interstate 169

-The first auxiliary route, I-169, between Martin and Union City, will be a spur route that is currently designated as SR 22.

 Interstate 269

 The second route, I-269, is a beltway around Memphis.
 I-269 is designated from the Mississippi state line to I-40 as of 2025.

 The northern segment of SR 385 is expected to be redesignated as I-269 in the future, from I-40 to I-69.

 State Route 690

 State Route 690 is the designation given to highways currently open that are not yet part of I-69, but will be in the future.
 The first of these opened on February 21, 2024 around Union City.
 Planning began on the bypass on October 30, 2009, and construction commenced in early 2010.
 The central portion of the bypass was completed in the middle of 2012 without mainline paving, however the segments connecting both ends to US 51 on both sides of Union City remained incomplete, until construction on those segments began in 2016, and was completed in early 2024.

-Construction will commence on the interchange in 2028 on US 51/US 45E in South Fulton, Tennessee.The SR 690 designation is expected to be replaced by the I-69 designation in the future, connecting with the segment of Interstate 69 in Kentucky.
+Construction will commence on the interchange in 2028 on US 51/US 45E in South Fulton, Tennessee.
+The SR 690 designation is expected to be replaced by the I-69 designation in the future, connecting with the segment of Interstate 69 in Kentucky.